 - It’s classified as a sleep disorder and can affect other areas of your life, like your mental health

-- It may be down to your lifestyle or another health condition you have
+- The cause of your RLS could be due to your lifestyle or another health condition you have

 - Cutting down caffeine, practising good “sleep hygiene”, quitting smoking, and exercising regularly can all help with the triggers of RLS

-- You may also benefit from magnesium or iron supplements if you’re deficient - these can be linked to RLS
+- Your RLS may also benefit from magnesium or iron supplements if you’re deficient

 The advice in this article is for information only and should not replace medical care.
 Please check with your GP or healthcare professional before trying any supplements, treatments or remedies.
 Food supplements must not be used as a substitute for a varied and balanced diet and a healthy lifestyle.